frankRose1/flask-blog-restful-api/readme.md

       - returns a 201 if the comment is liked(created)
       - returns a 204 if the comment is unliked(deleted)

+### /api/v1/images/upload
+  * You can upload an image and then use the returned path as the "image" field for a blog post
+  * ```POST``` - will upload an image if the file extension is supported
+      - returns a 201 if the image is creared and a path to the image

 ## Errors Status Codes
 These are some of the status codes that you may encounter
-  1) 400 - send for bad requests or validation errors when creating or updating database entries (posts, comments, users). will also hav error messages.
+  1) 400 - send for bad requests or validation errors when creating or updating database entries (posts, comments, users). will also have error messages.
   2) 401 - is sent when auth headers are missing or token has expired.
   3) 403 - sent if someone other than the resource owner is trying to make an update (eg a put request to a specific comment)
   4) 404 - sent when an enpoint isn't supported, or an entry in the database isn't found